anb-hq/AnB_Prime_ToDoList_HORTHOURTOURLENG/README.md

 # Git flow methods

-I followed Git Flow methdology.
+I followed Git Flow methodology.
-The final merged branch for our project is main branch .
+The final merged branch for my project is the main branch.

 ## Branches:
-I used 4 main branch for my project :
+I used 4 main branches for my project :

  - `main` branch: it represents the latest production-ready state of my project.
 It contains stable code that is suitable for deployment.

- - `develop` branch: it is where ongoing development and integration of new features occur.
+ - `develop` branch: It is where ongoing development and integration of new features occur.
 It's a branch from which feature branches are created and merged back once the features are complete.

- - `feature` branch: for each new feature, a dedicated feature branch was created from the develop branch.
+ - `feature` branch: For each new feature, a dedicated feature branch was created from the develop branch.
 Feature branches are where the actual coding takes place.
 To create a feature branch.

 - `release` branches: To prepare the codebase for a new release, I introduce release branches.
 A release branch is created from the develop branch and is used to ensure that the upcoming release is stable and ready for deployment.
 During this phase, only bug fixes and necessary changes are made.
 Once the release branch is thoroughly tested, it's merged into both the main branch for deployment and the develop branch to incorporate any last-minute fixes back into ongoing development.

- # How i worked:
+ # How I worked:

- - First of all, a bare bone project is created in Github with main and develop branches.
+ - First of all, a bare-bone project is created in Github with main and develop branches.
 (I accidentally pushed a branch called 'develop' to the repositories I work on.
 To fix this, I decided to delete the 'main' branch and create a new one from 'develop'.
 Then, I used 'git reset' to the initial project setup to connect 'develop' and 'main' for merging.)

- - i create issues related to the feature that i need to build
+ - I create issues related to the feature that I need to build

- - and then i clone repositories and make feature by using ` git flow ` methodology to create new feature branch.
+ - and then I clone repositories and make features by using the ` git flow ` methodology to create a new feature branch.

- - After finished the feature, i will push publish it and create pull request, and then i reviewed my code again after done review, i merged into develop branch.
+ - After finishing the feature, I will push publish it and create a pull request, and then I review my code again after done review, I merge it into the develop branch.

  # Documentation: